asplesa/Childcare-finderMS2/README.md

   During testing I identified some bugs:

-  - On Mobile the Googke map was overflowing the section.
+  - On Mobile the Google map was overflowing the section.
 I fixed it by changing the container to container-fluid and then I increased the overall size of the container.
-  - Lighthouse: I improved the SEO by adding meta descriptions
+  - Lighthouse: I improved the SEO by adding meta descriptions.
   - Google maps wouldn't load on the live site.
 I fixed this by adding the live url to the list of restricted urls